apollographql/apollo-client/docs/source/apollo-client/index.md

 - `networkInterface` (Optional, defaults to an HTTP interface that points to `/graphql`) The network interface to use when sending GraphQL queries to the server.
 Create this using [createNetworkInterface](#createNetworkInterface), or make a [totally custom one](network.html).
 - `dataIdFromObject` (Optional) A function to use during result normalization to determine the IDs of result objects.
 Function signature should be `(result: Object) => string`.
 [Learn more about normalization.](how-it-works.html#normalize)
 - `reduxRootKey` (Optional, `'apollo'` by default) The key under which Apollo data will be stored in the Redux store.
 [Read more about integrating with Redux](redux.html).
 If you aren't integrating with an existing Redux store, don't worry about this.
+- `shouldBatch` (Optional, `false` by default) A boolean value that specifies whether Apollo Client should batch queries together into one request.
+If you pass this option, the network interface must support batching.
+[Read more about query batching](network.html).
+- `queryTransformer` (Optional) A function that transforms GraphQL `SelectionSet`s before they are sent to the server.
+One common option which adds `__typename` to all queries can be imported with `import { addTypename } from 'apollo-client'`.

 Here's how you would instantiate a default client that points to `/graphql`: